ipfs/ipfs-docs/docs/concepts/how-ipfs-works.md

 :::callout
 **Learn more**

 Want to learn more about Kademlia and DHTs?
 See the [the Distributed Hash Tables (DHTs) conceptual guide](../concepts/dht.md#kademlia).
 :::

-### Bitswap
+### Bitswap (for content routing)

-IPFS nodes use Bitswap, a <VueCustomTooltip label="Unlike a request-response protocol, all nodes in the system receive every message transmitted, and decide whether the message received should be immediately discarded, stored or processed." underlined multiline is-medium>message-based protocol</VueCustomTooltip>, to fetch, route and transfer blocks of data.
+IPFS nodes use Bitswap, a <VueCustomTooltip label="Unlike a request-response protocol, all nodes in the system receive every message transmitted, and decide whether the message received should be immediately discarded, stored or processed." underlined multiline is-medium>message-based</VueCustomTooltip>,  <VueCustomTooltip label="A network of computers model in which each party has equivalent capabilities and can initiate a communication session." underlined multiline is-medium>peer-to-peer network</VueCustomTooltip> protocol for the transfer of data, that is _also_ used for routing data.
+With Bitswap, an IPFS node can ask any of the peers that it is connected to if they have any of the CIDs that node is looking for, all without traversing the [DHT](#kademlia-distributed-hash-table-dht).
+Peers also store wantlists, so that if a peer receives the requested data at a later time, it can then send it to the node that originally requested.

 :::callout
-Peers also store wantlists, so that if a peer receives requested blocks at a later time, it can then send them to the node that originally requested the data blocks.
+**Learn more**

+Want learn more about Bitswap?
+See the [Bitswap deep dive](../concepts/bitswap.md).
 :::

 ### mDNS